YuxiangLiu-lyx/BlueBike/README.md

 ### Grid-Based Spatial Prediction: Identifying Expansion Opportunities

-Having validated that the POI-based model can generalize to new locations, I applied it to a comprehensive grid-based analysis of the entire Boston metro area to identify optimal locations for new stations.
+After validating that the POI-based model can generalize to new locations, I applied it to a grid-based analysis of the Boston metro area to identify potential locations for new stations.

 #### Grid Design and Coverage